shakyarahul435/Price-Prediction/README.md

 # Price-Prediction
-Designed to predict the price of a jewelleries.
+Designed to predict the price of a jewelleries using DecisionTreeRegressor.